 Donate Life California saves lives by creating opportunities for all Californians to sign up on the official state organ, eye, and tissue donor registry.
 When Californians get their driver's license or identification card with the Department of Motor Vehicles (DMV) they are asked to register as an organ donor.
 However, the organ donation message was inconsistent between paper forms, DMV kiosks, and the website.
 It was difficult to make an informed decision.

-More than 112,000 people are on the national transplant waiting list.
-20 people die each day waiting for an organ transplant.
+Nearly 114,000 people are on the national transplant waiting list.
+Sadly, an average of 22 people die every day waiting for an organ transplant.
 Increasing the number of individuals registered to donate organs and tissues is crucial to solving the organ shortage and saving lives.